Hopetoun Monument

 The monument is also known as the Garleton Monument or sometimes the Galla Monument by locals, after Garleton Farm on Byres Hill.

 Apologies, it was a bit of a dreary day so the photos haven't captured the lovely brickwork of the tower.
-If any of our fabulous friends have any better photos, then please get in touch!
+However our new Fabulous North friend Keven Hall sent us his amazing drone pictures!

 Login to the VIP area to add places to your bucket list, mark them as visited and more importantly see where you rank on the league table.